CapraLab/pipeline_download_scripts/README.md

 The "top level" scripts download 3D structures and models, and genomic data files required for all pipeline versions.

 The scripts in the SQL_population directory need only be run if you are setting up a SQL database for the pipeline.
-Most pipeline users will run the pipeline from a container, and point it at the pre-loaded SQL database at Vanderbilt.
+Most pipeline users will simply run through the web input form.
+These download scripts are are primarily for advanced users wishing to initialize their own local SQL databases.